 The Role of Middle Finger Alignment

 Aligning the point fingers of the middle finger, though a small detail, can greatly enhance the visual aesthetics of a dancer’s hand positions.
-Proper alignment and point finger position make hand movements more graceful and fluid, improving overall appearance.
+Proper alignment and finger position make hand movements more graceful and fluid, which improves their overall appearance.

 This alignment also contributes to the visual flow, making movements seamless and connected.
 Such a subtle adjustment in position can significantly enhance a dancer’s body performance, highlighting the importance of attention to detail.